hclayton1095/DScapstone/slides.md

 ### Support Vector Machines (SVM)

-- Once sentiment analysis is complete, SVM is used to make predictions on stock price movement.
+- Once sentiment analysis is complete, SVM will be used to make predictions on stock price movement.
   - SVM is a supervised machine learning method that excels in classification tasks.
   - Commonly used in financial research for detecting patterns.